AAA Editor Notes

 Another iconic park feature, the Frog Pond, is at the heart of the Common.
 Sandwiched between a playground and an old-fashioned carousel, the pond—a spray pool in summer and an ice rink in winter—is one of the most popular hangouts for visiting pipsqueaks.

-A Greater Boston Convention & Visitors Bureau information center is on the Tremont Street side of the park.
+The Greater Boston Convention & Visitors Bureau Information Desk is on the Tremont Street side of the park (131 Tremont St.).